-- 1) Preservation and adaptive reuse of existing buildings.
+1 Preservation and adaptive reuse of existing buildings.
 The majority of the buildings on the Courthouse square are historic.
-Therefore development activity in this district should focus on historic preservation and adaptive reuse. - (2) Improvements to the Washington County Courthouse.
-Improvements the to County Courthouse could possibly be made through the Texas Historic Courthouse Preservation Program (THCPP).
+Therefore development activity in this district should focus on historic preservation and adaptive reuse.

+Courthouse.
+Improvements to the County Courthouse.
+Improvements to the County Courthouse could possibly be made through the Texas Historic Courthouse Preservation Program (THCPP).
 A grant application for Courthouse Restoration would be submitted, based on a master plan developed by the County.